David Carter (politician)

 Sir David Cunningham Carter KNZM (born 3 April 1952) is a New Zealand National Party politician who served as the 29th Speaker of the New Zealand House of Representatives from 2013 to 2017 and as a Cabinet Minister in the Fourth and Fifth National Governments.
 He represented the Selwyn electorate in the 44th Parliament and the Banks Peninsula electorate in the 45th Parliament.
 He served as a list MP from 1999 until he retired at the 2020 election.

 Early life

 Carter was born in Christchurch in 1952, the son of Merle and Maurice Carter.
+Philip is a younger brother.
 He attended St Bede's College, and has a Bachelor of Agricultural Science degree from Lincoln University.
 He has farmed sheep and cattle for over 30 years, and established the first commercial cattle-embryo transplant company in New Zealand in 1974.